Victory Day in Ukraine

 World War II Museum in Kiev

-Among my Kiev private tours I have a tour to World War II Museum.
+Among my Kiev private tours, I have a tour of World War II Museum.
 That one is one of my favorites.
 I’ve been interested in this topic since my school years.

 Each year on the May 9 and since 2017 on May 8 hundreds of Kievans and guests of the city visit the National Museum of the History of Ukraine in the WWII.
 We never forget.
 We remember.

 At the cost of inhuman efforts, during this retreat near Kiev, Soviet troops managed to detain the enemy for more than two months.
 This is how the “Barbarossa” plan was disrupted.
 The chief of the ground forces, Franz Halder, said: “We lost the war near Kiev.”